 If the food does not have real animal proteins, you’ll continue to see your cat suffering from weight loss, abdominal contractions, and malnourishment.

-Since many food sensitivities can come from the fillers in dry food, kibble explicitly made to prevent upset stomach will have fewer artificial ingredients.
+Since many food sensitivities can come from the fillers in dry food, kibble explicitly made to prevent an upset stomachs will have fewer artificial ingredients.

 Canned food is an excellent option for adding hydration to your cat’s diet.
 This is vital for cats that have chronic vomiting problems.